top of page

 • After the divorce order is final, you have 12 months to apply for property settlement or spousal maintenance orders if needed.

 • Yes, you may file a divorce separately and without the consent of your spouse or you can apply for a divorce jointly.
+If you apply for divorce solely we will need to arrange service on your spouse via a process server.

 • Couples married less than two years had to previously undergo compulsory counselling and obtain a certificate before applying for divorce.